-Table 4.
-Profiles of children who participated in Study 2
+Table 5.
+Profiles of Children who Participated in Study 3

-5.3 OLLY MAZI
+5.3 Olly Mazi

 This last iteration (Study 3) was carried out in collaboration with 7 new children, all aged 5 (Table 5).
 Before this study commenced, a new interim Headteacher was appointed, and the dance teacher selected this group because she knew the pupils best.
 The selection criteria for recruiting participants were different from the previous studies.
 The dance teacher was asked to choose pupils that they thought would enjoy Mazi and Olly's features.
 The tested technologies, therefore, were not designed around the needs of this group of children.
 Conversely, the features of the designs guided their selection.
 This group was overall younger than the others who participated in the previous two studies.
-The researcher did not know any of them but knew the class teacher because they were both teaching assistants (TAs) when the first author worked at the Garden.
+The researcher did not know any of them but knew the class teacher because they were both TAs when the first author worked at the Garden.
 However, they never worked in the same classroom.
 In contrast to the previous two studies, these children came from the same classroom but had less experience with the Garden and its system than the other children.
-Anna and Steve were supported on a 2:1 basis, i.e., worked together with one TA, and Selina and Theo were accompanied by one other TA; Elodie, Tula, and Ray were supported on a 1:1 basis, i.e., individually, by the other three TAs.
+Anna and Steve were supported on a 2:1 basis, that is, worked together with one TA, and Selina and Theo were accompanied by one other TA; Elodie, Tula, and Ray were supported on a 1:1 basis, that is, individually, by the other three TAs.

 Contrary to the previous studies (Study 1, Mazi, and Study 2, Olly), where the TAs were given the freedom to intervene as they pleased, this time, they were explicitly asked not to intervene unless a child needed them.
 They were told to avoid playing with the TUIs, especially when no child interacted with them.
 However, we noticed they were still keen to prompt children to wait during AA.
-In Study 2 (Olly), it was found that i.e. Alice and Tom were prevented by Alice's TA from playing freely and spontaneously with Olly and that some TAs were constantly playing (too much) with Olly.
+In Study 2 (Olly), it was found that that is, Alice and Tom were prevented by Alice's TA from playing freely and spontaneously with Olly and that some TAs were constantly playing (too much) with Olly.
 The aim of these play sessions was to create better opportunities for the children to understand the cause-effect interaction and for spontaneous intentions beyond adult interventions.
-The sessions' start and end were shortened, per the dance teacher's initial suggestions, i.e., shorter hellos and goodbyes.
+The sessions' start and end were shortened, per the dance teacher's initial suggestions, that is, shorter hellos and goodbyes.